Thursday, April 28

 • Singapura cat

-3. Depending on the breed of cat they can sleep anywhere from 12 to 16 hours a day!
+3. Depending on the cat breed, they can sleep anywhere from 12 to 16 hours a day!
 They need a lot of sleep.
-How many hours of sleep do you get a night?
+How many hours of sleep do you get at night?
 Cats are crepuscular.
-Crepuscular means that cats are mostly awake and active during the dawn and dusk hours.
+Crepuscular means that cats are mostly awake and active during the dawn and dusk.
 Cats spend a lot of their waking hours grooming themselves.

-4. Cats can jump up to 6 times their own height.
-They can usually jump about 4 to 5 feet or more depending on the breed of cat.
-Cats have very powerful hind legs!
+4. Cats can jump up to six times their own height.
+Depending on the breed, they can usually jump about 4 to 5 feet or more.
+Cats have mighty hind legs!

 5. Did you know that most cats have 18 toes?
-They have five toes on each of their front paws and 4 toes on each of their back paws.
+They have five toes on each of their front paws and four toes on each back paw.
 That is a total of 18 toes!!
-Some cats may have more or less toes.
-Cats also have 18 claws some cats can have more or less claws.
+Some cats may have more or fewer toes.
+Cats also have 18 claws, and some cats can have more or fewer claws.

 6. A group of three or more cats is called a clowder.
 A female cat is sometimes referred to as a molly or queen.
 A male cat is sometimes referred to as a tom or tomcat.
 A baby cat is called a kitten.
 A group of kittens is called a litter or a kindle.